lrknaff/frontend-interview-prep/js.md

      - When you need to compose objects from multiple sources
      - When you need inheritance

+####Be able to implement a simple application using ES6 classes and prototypal inheritance.
+This is a technical interview question that can cause problems for unprepared applicants.
+For more details, see [this repo](https://github.com/gness1804/comment-section)

 ####Describe the difference between var, let and const
 * **const**:
   - es6, identifier **cannot** be reassigned